marcelotduarte/cx_Freeze/doc/src/installation.rst

    patchelf >= 0.14            (Linux)
    C compiler                  (required only if installing from sources)

-.. note:: If you have any trouble with patchelf, check :ref:`patchelf`.
+.. note:: If you have trouble with patchelf, check :ref:`patchelf`.

 Download the source code
 ------------------------